BurhanH/automaton-v17/README.md

 Tests: Make them [data-driven](https://en.wikipedia.org/wiki/Data-driven_testing).
 Use presets.
 Add more tests for better [coverage](https://en.wikipedia.org/wiki/Fault_coverage).

 ## Conclusion
-In the first look, we may say - testing a chatbot is simple. <br>
+In the first look, we may say - testing a chatbot is simple.
 But:
  -  What if a chatbot a part of [UI](https://en.wikipedia.org/wiki/User_interface)?<br>
  -  How can we test end-to-end scenarios?<br>
  -  How can we verify chatbot responses properly for a decision tree in a complex scenario?<br>